Zoaxx1/BankAppMe/README.md

-This is the last project to HENRY (https://www.soyhenry.com/) is a virtual wallet that we can add money, make transactions, add contacs, and other stuffs, and is make it in React-Native
+This is the last project to HENRY (https://www.soyhenry.com/) is a virtual wallet that we can add money, make transactions, add contacs, and other stuffs, and is make in React-Native

 If you want to see how is work, enter on https://bankappme.tk/